msays2000/Guides/oracle-object-storage-mount.md

 EOF
 ```

-## Step 7: Mount Nanny, for resiliency, recover from process crash.
+## Step 7: Optional: Mount Nanny, for resiliency, recover from process crash.
 Sometimes, rclone process crashes and the mount points are left in dangling state where its mounted but the rclone
 mount process is gone.
 To clean up the mount point you can force unmount by running this command.
 ```shell